Setup

 Jitendex or JMdict (examples)

 JMdict is a J-E dictionary developed by StephenMK.
 Jitendex is a continuation of this project aimed at supporting other app formats than just Yomitan.
 Some users prefer the look of the first, older dictionary.
 I suggest you download both, try both and see which one you prefer.
 You can see a comparison directly here.
 I use JMdict.
+Regardless, as a beginner this will be your main dictionary.

 JMnedict